 Financial aid is available to registered parishioners of Catholic churches in the Archdiocese of Baltimore.
 A financial grant may apply to each student, so a family with several children in the school, or in various Catholic schools in the Archdiocese, could receive a grant for each child.
 This financial aid is available for need-based families and the money for tuition assistance comes from your fellow parishioners.
 Need is determined by completing an online FACTS application Please contact your pastor for more information on how to apply for financial aid.

 Access the FACTS Grant and Aid Assessment FAQ.

 The Advancement Director would be happy to answer any questions or help guide a family through the grants and aid application process.
-Contact Eileen Phelps for more information.
+Contact Ms. Kristin McMahon for more information.